saniya8/MyNews/README.md

 ### Installing the App

 Download our installer for MyNews [here](https://github.com/saniya8/MyNews/blob/main/project/releases/MyNews-Version-1-0-5.apk).

+Download a quick video showing how to install MyNews using the steps below [here](https://github.com/saniya8/MyNews/tree/main/project/video)

 To install the app:
 1. Download the APK
 2. Open an emulator device in Android Studio